Getting Started

 cara setup --provider gemini --auth-mode oauth

---auth-mode oauth is interactive-only in the CLI.
-It launches a Google sign-in flow and completes through a loopback callback on a local port.
-The Control UI exposes the same Gemini onboarding choices if you prefer to do it in the browser.
-Gemini Google sign-in requires CARAPACE_CONFIG_PASSWORD.
+Codex sign-in and Gemini --auth-mode oauth are interactive-only in the CLI.
+They launch a browser sign-in flow and complete through a loopback callback on a local port.
+The Control UI exposes the same Codex/Gemini onboarding choices if you prefer to do it in the browser.
+Both sign-in paths require CARAPACE_CONFIG_PASSWORD.

 Then start Carapace: